 He is currently the Director of Clinical Neuroscience and Staff Training at the MGH-Harvard Center for Addiction Medicine; Assistant in Psychology, Department of Psychiatry, MGH; and an Assistant Professor in Psychology, Department of Psychiatry, HMS.

 Dr. Stoeckel's research interests include the investigation of brain-behavior relationships in neuropsychiatric disorders using cutting-edge technologies like functional magnetic resonance imaging (fMRI).
 His primary current research project involves developing real time fMRI neurofeedback as a tool to investigate the pathophysiology of disorders like addiction and obesity, with the aim of identifying rational, novel therapeutics based on this knowledge.
-His work is supported by the National Institute of Drug Abuse, the Brain & Behavior Research Foundation (formerly NARSAD), and the Charles A. King Trust, and the Global Foundation for Eating Disorders.
+His work is supported by the National Institute of Drug Abuse, the Brain & Behavior Research Foundation (formerly NARSAD), the Charles A. King Trust, and the Global Foundation for Eating Disorders.

 Dr. Stoeckel will be a Visiting Scientist in the Gabrieli laboratory at the Massachusetts Institute of Technology from 2013 - 2014.

 Call the Massachusetts General Hospital physician referral service at 800-711-4644.

 Mass General accepts most health insurance plans.
 Find out what you need to know before coming to Mass General.